Find the Most Jaw-Dropping Waterfalls Near Greenville, SC

 Salem, SC

-Distance from Greenville: Devils Fork Park is an hour + 20 minutes plus another hour to 90 minutes of paddling (or take a boat through Jocassee Lake Rentals)
+Distance from Greenville: Devils Fork Park is an hour + 20 minutes, plus another hour to 90 minutes of paddling.
+You may also take a boat with Jocassee Lake Tours.

 Spoonauger Falls

-This family-friendly hike is located near Mountain Rest, SC, close to the Georgia border.
-The hike to the falls is an easy 0.3-mile hike, so it is perfect for families with small children.
-Once there, you can check out salamanders and small fish in the pools and discover the falls towering above!
+This family-friendly hike is located near Mountain Rest, SC and is close to the Georgia border.
+The trail to the Spoonauger Falls is an easy 0.3-mile hike, so it’s perfect for families with small children.
+Once there, you can check out salamanders and small fish in the pools before marveling at the falls towering above!

 Near Mountain Rest, SC